Las Vegas - serving Nevada

 Call 911

-After ensuring immediate safety, promptly call 911 to report the accident.
+After moving to a safe location, promptly call 911 to report the accident.
 Provide the dispatcher with your exact location, including nearby landmarks or cross streets if possible.
 Clearly describe the accident scene, mentioning the number of vehicles involved and any visible injuries.
 Answer the dispatcher’s questions calmly and follow their instructions.
-Even if the accident seems minor, it’s crucial to have law enforcement document the incident for insurance and legal purposes.
+Even if the auto accident seems minor, it’s crucial to have law enforcement document the incident for insurance and legal purposes.
 Stay on the line until the dispatcher tells you it’s okay to hang up or until emergency responders arrive at the scene.

 Call 911